-Legrand Organizes India's First Electrician Job Fair in Udaipur | Business
+Legrand organizes India's First Electrician Job Fair in Udaipur | Business

-Udaipur, Rajasthan, India NewsVoir As part of CSR initiative, Legrand India, a global specialist in electrical and digital building infrastructure organized a Job Fair exclusively for electricians both for Freshers experienced in Udaipur at Government ITI campus today, 9th March Wednesday in association with PSSC Power Sector Skill Council Training Partner - Viswesvaraya Foundation.
+As part of CSR initiative, Legrand India, a global specialist in electrical and digital building infrastructure organized a Job Fair exclusively for electricians (both for Freshers & experienced) in Udaipur at Government ITI campus today, 9th March Wednesday in association with PSSC (Power Sector Skill Council) & Training Partner - Viswesvaraya Foundation.

 - Country: